darfink/chakracore-rs/chakracore-sys/README.md

 If you are interested in idiomatic Rust bindings, check out [chakracore-rs](https://github.com/darfink/chakracore-rs).

+**NOTE: The version on crates.io (version `0.0.2`) does not include support for generating bindings on-the-fly.
+This is because of the `libbindgen` dependecy, which is not yet published on crates.io.
+If this functionality is desired, use the git repository instead.**

 ## Requirements

 Before being able to use this library, ChakraCore needs to be built.
 It is a